marcsj/standardnotes-extensions/README.md

 ### Usage

-Use activation code `https://extensions.your.domain/index.json` in the activate tab on
+Use activation code `https://extensions.your.domain/index.json` in the activate tab on the Standard Notes application.

 ### Docker Compose example